nissy-dev/slides/jsconf2023/slides.md

 <Transform :scale="1.4">

 - Daiki Nishikawa (nissy)
-- Frontend engineer at Cybozu Inc.
+- Frontend engineer at Cybozu, Inc.
 - I like coding rust 🦀 (also like eating 🦀)
 - Core contributor of Biome